 Frances has a joint post with the University of Edinburgh and the National Galleries of Scotland.
-Her specialist area is European and American nineteenth-century art, with an emphasis on collecting, the art market, national identity, cultural revival and artistic networks.
+She has curated numerous international exhibitions and her main area of specialism is French and Scottish nineteenth-century art, with an emphasis on collecting, the art market, national identity, cultural revival and artistic networks.

-French and British nineteenth century; Collecting and Art Market; Networks and Artists' Colonies; Celtic Revival and northern identity.
+French, British nineteenth-century art; Collecting and Art Market; Networks and Artists' Colonies; Celtic Revival and northern identity; American Gilded Age.

 History of Art Collecting and Art Market Research Cluster

 Frances is leader of the History of Art Collecting and Art Market Research Cluster.